rednblackgames/gdx-miniaudio/README.md

         maSound = miniAudio.createSound("piano2.wav");
         // .. sound customization ...
         maSound.play();

+        //AssetManager Loader
+        assetManager = new AssetManager();
+        assetManager.setLoader(MASound.class, new MASoundLoader(miniAudio, assetManager.getFileHandleResolver()));
+        assetManager.load("game.ogg", MASound.class);
+        // ... load as usual ...
     }

     @Override
     public void dispose() {
         //Always dispose everything!
 First all sounds and then the engine maSound.dispose();
+        //If MASounds are loaded with the AssetManager be sure to dispose it first assetManager.dispose();

         miniAudio.dispose();
     }